Krishnamc-Illektron/1.Command-Calc/README.md

 Guide Before Installation:

 The Public Version of this software is Available in the Releases Folder for Windows, MacOS and Linux(All Distros).
-The Source Code Folder is for Research and Learning Purposes only.
-For More Details Regarding Accessibility, Check out The LICENSE Provided in the Repository.
+For Details Regarding Accessibility, Check out The LICENSE Provided in the Repository.